Portable executable experiments for CCDC

 Published

-One of the big problems encountered in CCDC is the portability of tools.
-Competitors will be asked to work across a vareity of Linux distros, of various types and various package versions, and even across the BSD versions.
+One of the big problems encountered in CCDC is the portability of applications.
+Competitors will be asked to work across a variety of Linux distros, of various types and various package versions, and even across the BSD versions.
 Of course, sometimes the solution is simple: install your tools, like python or tmux, from the package manager on every Linux/BSD OS.

 The second problem is that the organizers of the competition may break our package managers.
-Deleting repos, or giving us a distro without a package manager.
+Deleting repos, or giving us a distro without a package manager, or giving us End-Of-Life distributions, with dead repositories.

-I was looking into portable executables, to get around this.
+I was looking into portable executables, to mitigate some of the problems and restrictions.
 I would like to have a portable version of python, so that ansible playbooks relating to firewall automation and backups can be run as soon as possible, and also a portable terminal multiplexer, so that our team members can collaborate directly.
+I would also like portable (statically compiled) versions of some of the services, so that we can replace them in place, rather than being forced to rely on a package manager that may not work.

 Ape/Cosmo